 In a world of such rapid business and technological advancement, it is remarkable that today's manufacturers remain constrained by the eternal triad of quality, speed and cost.
-Achieving the right balance is complex and difficult to generalize, but the good news is that additive manufacturing has reached new levels of adoption.
-But how does additive manufacturing transform production processes and business models across industries?
+Achieving the right balance is complex and difficult to generalize, but the good news is that the additive manufacturing has reached new levels.
+But how do additive manufacturing opportunities complement conventional manufacturing and transform business models across industries?

 Analysis from Jabil's 2021 3D Printing Technology Trends survey revealed that additive manufacturing is already enabling unique and better ways for manufacturers to serve their markets.
 In the last few years, highly regulated industries with precise and rigid standards for safety and quality, such as healthcare, aerospace, defense and automotive, have positioned themselves enthusiastically among those championing the strategic benefits of additive manufacturing.

-In this post, we'll discuss how additive manufacturing supplements traditional manufacturing in four key ways:
+In this article, we'll discuss the four key ways additive manufacturing supplements traditional manufacturing:

 Moving from Prototype to Production